 High Fiber Cat Food For Weight Loss:

-Well, fibers are supposed to lose weight of cat by making them feel fuller so that the catty will consume few calories.
-This logic of losing weight with fibers is quite successful in human and dogs.
+Well, fibers are supposed to lose weight of cats by making them feel fuller so that the catty will consume few calories.
+This logic of losing weight with fibers is quite successful in humans and dogs.
 But it totally flops when it comes to shedding pounds of cats.

 Because cats store carbohydrates from fibers in the food and this way they will gain more weight.

-So the best way to make your cat shed some pounds is to bring her on complete protein diet only along with some fiber rich diet.
+So the best way to make your cat shed some pounds is to bring her on a complete protein diet only along with some fiber-rich diet.
 So that she may fulfill her carbohydrate requirement from fibers.

 This is how obese Persian cat Jenny sheds some pounds may.
 But still, she is on a high protein diet with some high fiber diet.